-The legal process begins the moment after the accident.
-This is when the insurance company (for the truck’s owner, maintenance company, etc.) will send analysts to the scene to gather as much information and evidence as possible as they attempt to limit any potential liability from the start.
+The process of investigation begins the moment after the accident.
+This is when the defendant’s insurance company will send analysts to the scene.
+They do this to gather as much information and evidence as possible to attempt to limit any potential liability from the start.

-Your Atlanta auto accident lawyer will also investigate the accident scene.
-They will do their best to determine that all local traffic laws were abided by, as well as examining the driver’s credentials and interviewing all witnesses to the accident.
+Your truck accident lawyer in Atlanta will also investigate the accident scene.
+We will do our best to determine that all local traffic laws were obeyed, as well as examining the driver’s credentials and interviewing all witnesses to the accident.

-Hiring an experienced truck accident attorney is important in this opening process, as the state of Georgia has comprehensive state and federal trucking regulations that are nearly impossible to interpret alone.
+The state of Georgia has comprehensive state and federal trucking regulations that are nearly impossible to interpret alone.
 We will explain the laws to you as well as taking the following steps:

-Creating a Claim: Using the information they obtained in your investigation, your attorney creates a claim, which states any possible injuries, a request for financial compensation, and indicates if there was any possible negligence that lead to your accident.
-Multiple parties can be responsible in cases such as these, including the truck driver, the trucking company or the parts manufacturer.
+Creating a Claim: Using the information they obtained in your investigation, your attorney creates a claim that states any possible injuries and a request for financial compensation It also indicates if there was any possible negligence that led to your accident.

-Negotiations: Your attorney will most likely try to reach a financial settlement with the insurer so that the case does not have to go to court.
-A negotiation like this can go back and forth a few times, but if it isn’t settled, the case will likely go to court.
+Negotiations: Your attorney will try to reach a financial settlement with the insurer so that the case does not have to go to court.
+A negotiation like this can go back and forth a few times, but if it isn’t settled, the case will likely go to trial.

 Litigation: If the two sides cannot reach a financial settlement, they will take the argument before a judge and jury, who will then decide which party is at fault.
 The verdict is ruled, and any possible financial compensation is then rendered.

 Contact Bader Scott Injury Lawyers – Atlanta Trucking Accident Attorneys